fast-ide/fast-ide/README.md

 #### terminal

 ```
-Ctrl-A go to the beginning of the line</br>
+Ctrl-A go to the beginning of the line
-Ctrl-E go to the end of the line</br>
+Ctrl-E go to the end of the line

-Ctrl-N next insturction from history</br>
+Ctrl-N next insturction from history
-Ctrl-P previous insturction from history</br>
+Ctrl-P previous insturction from history

-Alt-C  go to the directory using fuzzy search</br>
+Alt-C  go to the directory using fuzzy search
-Ctrl-R find the insturction using fuzzy search</br>
+Ctrl-R find the insturction using fuzzy search
-Ctrl-T find file using fuzzy search</br>
+Ctrl-T find file using fuzzy search

 Esc    switch to vi mode
 ```